Estimated reading time: 3 minutes

-Federal inmates expecting to be transferred from a penitentiary to a halfway house — what the Bureau of Prisons (BOP) calls a “residential re-entry center” — are being informed shortages of spaces mean they’ll face delays in their transfer, and consequently more time in prison.
+Federal inmates expecting to be transferred from a prison to a halfway house — what the Bureau of Prisons (BOP) calls a “residential re-entry center” — are being informed shortages of spaces mean they’ll face delays in their transfer, and consequently more time in prison.

-BOP can let federal inmates with good-time credit spend up to a year of their sentence in a halfway house; this aims to provide inmates nearing the end of their sentences a stable base where they can establish community roots, search for post-release employment, and receive helpful services.
+BOP can let federal inmates with good-time credit spend up to a year of their sentence in a halfway house; this aims to provide inmates nearing the end of their sentences a stable base where they can establish community roots, search for post-release employment, and receive essential reentry services.
 Some halfway houses also supervise non-violent offenders released to home confinement.

 If the Trump administration is serious about its prison reform proposals, halfway houses should play an important role in reintegrating inmates back into civilian society.
 But the administration – or at least parts of it – show few signs of valuing the contribution halfway houses can make.

 Just about a year ago, BOP’s director announced the agency would end contracts it had with 16 halfway house systems out of about 230 across the nation.
 BOP’s official announcement called the facilities “underutilized,” though at least some were crowded.
 The halfway houses received little notice and less explanation for the move.

 BOP said the cutback didn’t reflect “any change in the Bureau’s long-standing commitment to provide transitional services to inmates” and “an alternative to incarceration when appropriate.”
 At the same time, the agency decided to drop cognitive-behavioral training from halfway house services and to abolish the position of community services director in halfway houses.

 A bipartisan group of eight Senators, including Judiciary Committee Chairman Charles Grassley (R-IA) and the chamber majority’s second-ranking leader John Cornyn (R-TX), wrote in protest to Deputy Attorney General Rod Rosenstein and then-BOP Director Mark Inch.